 Test scores and questionnaire responses are always kept confidential.
 Results are never reported for individual students or schools.
 District-level results are only reported for select large urban areas across the nation.

 Yes.
 Federal law requires that states and districts, receiving Title I funding, participate in the NAEP reading and mathematics assessments every two years.
 Other NAEP testing is optional and can be used for comparing our state to regions with similar demographics, all others states and the nation.

-NEW!
-Prepare for the new year using the NAEP Data Backpack!
+Check-out the NAEP Data Backpack!

 Find us on Facebook.

 Test Yourself on NAEP assessments in a variety of subjects.